fabulokwe/alx-zero_day_2/README.md

-this is in the root directory
+this is in the root